SkeyRahaman/URL_Shortner/readme.md

 * **Database:** MySQL, SQLite (or any other database compatible with SQLAlchemy)
 * **Backend:** FastAPI, SQLAlchemy (ORM), JWT (for authentication), Python
+* **Testing:** Pytest
 * **CI/CD & Orchestration:** Docker, Kubernetes

+## ✅ Tests

+This project includes a suite of unit and integration tests written using `pytest`.
+To run the tests:

+1. Ensure you have followed the "Direct Installation on Your System" steps.
+2. Install the test dependencies:
+    ```bash
+    pip install -r requirements.txt
+    pip install -r requirements_test.txt
+    ```
+3. Navigate to the root directory of the project.
+4. Run the tests using the `pytest` command:
+    ```bash
+    pytest
+    ```
+    This will discover and run all tests in the project.

 ## 📚 API Endpoints